 We look at the health of our community ecosystem from the ground up.
 From campus safety to promoting respect and inclusion on campus, the Sterling College Wellness Team seeks to provide an environment where you can flourish.

 Our Wellness Center is a fully stocked, self-serve first aid site.

-Clare Dolan, Director of Wellness Services is accessible throughout the week via tele-health and scheduled appointments.
+Clare Dolan, Director of Wellness Services is accessible throughout the week via tele-health, scheduled appointments and drop-in hours.
 She can assist students in scheduling to help set up medical and mental health appointments appointments with local health and wellness facilities.
 She is available to help students understand and access their health insurance coverage, in addition to providing for students’ minor medical needs.

 The Wellness Services Team offers support to students around issues of stress, transition, general mental health, and crisis response.
 Students with acute mental health issues will be referred to a licensed psychologist or emergency services, if necessary.